The Power of A Good Story

 Conflict is an essential element of storytelling as it creates tension and keeps the audience engaged.
 It serves as the driving force that propels the story forward and keeps the audience invested in the outcome.
 Conflict can take various forms, such as external conflicts between characters or internal conflicts within a character’s mind.

 Internal conflicts, on the other hand, occur within a character’s mind as they struggle to reconcile their desires, beliefs, or values.
 This type of conflict is more subtle but can be as compelling as external conflicts.
 It allows the audience to empathize with the character and understand their motivations and struggles.
-For example, in F. Scott Fitzgerald’s “The Great Gatsby,” the protagonist, Jay Gatsby, experiences an internal conflict between his love for Daisy and his desire to be accepted by high society.
+In F. Scott Fitzgerald’s “The Great Gatsby,” the protagonist, Jay Gatsby, experiences an internal conflict between his love for Daisy and his desire to be accepted by high society.
 This conflict drives his actions throughout the novel and ultimately leads to his downfall.

 The Use of Dialogue: How It Brings Characters to Life